-Let’s dive in and reveal the top companies and the best cloud storage for photographers.
+Let’s dive in and reveal the top file storage services that are suited for photographers.

 Sync was founded in 2011 by a team that also started one of the world’s largest Web-hosting companies called Netfirms.
 The main sticking point for Sync is their zero-knowledge storage platform which places primary emphasis on security and privacy.

-One of the biggest concerns for those using cloud storage services is security.
+One of the biggest concerns for those using online backup services is security.
 Sync provides one of the most secure services on the market so that you never have to worry about your photos.
 They also provide many of the features and simplicity offered by their competitors.